It is an oral antidiabetic; it is used to lower sugar in the blood.

 When will I feel better?

 You may not have had any symptoms of diabetes, so you won’t necessarily feel different when taking gliclazide.
-This does not mean that gliclazide is not working and it is important to keep taking it.
+This does not mean that gliclazide is not working, and it is essential to keep taking it.

 Gliclazide will help keep your blood sugar level stable and reduce your chances of future diabetes-related problems.

 Diabetes treatment is usually life-long.
 Do not stop taking your gliclazide tablets without consulting your doctor.